-- Funding for regional research and technological development activities specific to the Atlantic area (the SEAs-ERA FPT consortium has started doing this, with a dedicated call earlier this year, and this will probably become clearer when its maritime research plan for the Atlantic is adopted). - Setting renewable energy objectives and decarbonisation targets beyond 2020.
+- Funding for regional research and technological development activities specific to the Atlantic area (for instance the SEAs-ERA FPT consortium has started doing this, with a dedicated call earlier this year, and this will probably become clearer when its maritime research plan for the Atlantic is adopted).
+It is important however to ensure there is no duplication. - Setting renewable energy objectives and decarbonisation targets beyond 2020. - Supporting technological development up to maturity (pre-production), in a context of uncertainty concerning technology and high development costs. - Expanding collaborations between research initiatives in different Atlantic Member States, as well as with other EU member states. - Strengthening industry-research collaborations.

-- Supporting technological development up to maturity (pre-production), in a context of uncertainty concerning technology and high development costs. - Expanding collaborations between research initiatives in different Atlantic countries, as well as with other EU member states. - Strengthening industry-research collaborations. - Synthesising research results and accumulated knowledge to improve uptake by the public, businesses and policy makers. - > Demonstrating renewable energy parks and energy storage schemes. - Mapping Portuguese continental shelf for renewable energy potential. - Improving port infrastructure in a large net of small, secondary ports and securing hinterland infrastructure. - Adequate, coherent, streamlined financing mechanisms and schemes to bring down costs and accelerate marine renewable commercialisation.
+- Synthesising research results and accumulated knowledge to improve uptake by the public, businesses and policy makers. - > Demonstrating renewable energy parks and energy storage schemes. - Mapping Portuguese continental shelf for renewable energy potential. - Improving port infrastructure in a large net of small, secondary ports and securing hinterland infrastructure. - Adequate, coherent, streamlined financing mechanisms and schemes to bring down costs and accelerate marine renewable commercialisation.

-4.1.3Policy framework
+4.1.3 Policy framework